deepmodeling/Uni-Mol/docs/source/quickstart.md

 ```python
 {'atoms':[['C','C'],['C','H','O']], 'coordinates':[coordinates_1,coordinates_2]}
 ```
 Here is an example to train a model and make a prediction.
+When using Unimol V2, set `model_name='unimolv2'`.
 ```python
 from unimol_tools import MolTrain, MolPredict
 clf = MolTrain(task='classification',